Career management for research staff

 - Research & Innovation Services offer support on developing funding bids

-- Staff Development also offers a wide range of opportunities for development
+- Workforce development also offers a wide range of opportunities for development

 - Computing Services provide a wide variety of training courses in many popular software applications